 City Trip Prague – the Czech capital is a popular destination for a city trip.
 After the gray communist days, this city with its hundred towers sparkles like never before.
 Climb up to Prague Castle, stroll along Golden Lane and amble on Charles Bridge.
 Prague centre is compact, yet a number of must-see and must-do attractions are quite far apart.
 This is where a public transport card or tickets for the hop-on hop-off bus come in handy.
 Purchase the Prague Card or Prague Digital Pass and save time and money during your city trip!

 If you want to see and do a lot in Prague, it is advantageous to purchase a city pass.
 A city pass provides free entry to the most important sights and museums in Prague.
 You will save time and money because these passes are often cheaper than buying separate tickets.
 What’s more, you need not wait in the (often long) queue for hours, but you can go straight to the skip-the-line entrance to popular attractions.
 Many passes also include public transport or the hop-on hop-off bus.
 There are two passes to choose from: the Prague Card and the Prague Digital Pass.
 Purchase your City passes hassle-free online before you start your city trip so that you can enjoy the city the fullest right from the moment you arrive in Prague.

 Prague City Passes at a glance:

 - The Prague Card is the most comprehensive city pass for Prague.
-This card (valid for 2, 3 or 4 days) allows you free entry to 50 attractions and museums in Prague.
+This card (valid for 2, 3 or 4 days) allows you free entry to 60 attractions and museums in Prague.
 During the validity of your card you are also entitled to free and unlimited use of public transport.
-The transfer from the airport to the centre of the city and a 2-hour bus tour along the highlights of Prague are also included.
+A free river cruise and a 2-hour bus tour along the highlights of Prague are also included.

 Compare Prague City Passes: